- SAP uses the false assumptions of best practices to control accounts.

 The answer to these questions?

-SAP does not know; they are confused themselves as to how to use the term “best practices.”
+SAP does not know; they are confused about how to use the term “best practices.”
 SAP smears the term, like cream cheese on a bagel, on almost everything they do.
-With SAP, directly calling standard SAP documentation, a “best practice” will somehow (magically) allow projects to go live much more quickly.
-In this case, the best practice is an incantation.
-It’s challenging to take a vendor seriously when they are so undisciplined as to the use of their terminology.
+With SAP, directly calling standard SAP documentation a “best practice” will somehow (magically) allow projects to go live much more quickly.
+In this case, the best practice is incantation.
+It’s challenging to take a vendor seriously when they are so undisciplined about the use of their terminology.
 SAP finishes off the proposal by declaring that best practices enable SAP implementations to go live in 4.2 months.